jez/blog/source/_posts/2019-07-30-surgery-on-code.markdown

 Errors: 253
 ```

+The error messages look a lot better with colors!
+If you don't believe
+me, you can [try Sorbet in the browser][sorbet.run] and see for
+yourself.

 The example above is inspired by real output that we saw at Stripe while
 iterating on Sorbet.
 In this specific case, one of my coworkers had
 improved Sorbet to track more information statically, which uncovered a